maoberlehner/markus-oberlehner-net/content/blog/cross-browser-acceptance-tests-with-lambdatest-and-testcafe.md

 > This is a sponsored article.
 Thank you, LambdaTest, for supporting me and this blog!

 In this article, we will take a closer look at how we can run automated cross-browser acceptance tests in real browsers on [LambdaTest](http://www.lambdatest.com?fp_ref=markus88) using TestCafe as our test framework.
 LambdaTest is a modern and fast browser testing service with powerful features when it comes to automated cross-browser testing.
+It provides advanced features like [Selenium Grid](https://www.lambdatest.com/selenium-automation?fp_ref=markus88) to automate Selenium testing in the cloud.

 You can check out the code for the final result of this article [on GitHub](https://github.com/maoberlehner/lambda-test-test-cafe).